0m-a-D/myprojects/mini_os/readme.md

 ### Install "bootimage" tool
 -> cargo install bootimage

-### Install other tools like llvm-preview-tools
+### Add other tools like llvm-tools
--> cargo install llvm-tools-preview
+-> rustup component add llvm-tools

 ### Ensure qemu is installed
 -> for MacOS: brew install qemu [for other linux distributions, use corresponding package managers]